PRESIDENT Pat Alexander (County of Clearwater) Sector: Municipal

 Stephen is a professional engineer (APEGA member) and holds a Ph.D. from the Department of Civil and Environmental Engineering at the University of Alberta.
 Prior to starting at EPCOR in 2007, he was part of the academic staff team between 2000 and 2006 where he taught courses in Environmental Engineering and carried out a research program related to drinking water quality.
 He was tenured as an associate professor in 2005.

 Dr. Laurie Danielson (NCIA) Sector: Industry

 Dr. Danielson joined the Northeast Capital Industrial Association as the Executive Director in 2007 following a lengthy career with Sherritt Inc., Viridian Inc. and The Westaim Corporation.
 Dr. Danielson holds a doctorate in chemistry from the University of Alberta and has extensive experience in regulatory compliance, government relations, and regional issues management.
 A longtime resident of Fort Saskatchewan, he is a member of the Association of the Chemical Profession of Alberta, and a board member of the Fort Air Partnership.
 Dr. Danielson resides in Fort Saskatchewan with his wife.

-Pat Gordeyko (County of Two Hills) Sector: Municipal
+Dwight Dach (County of St. Paul) Sector: Municipal

 Bill Fox (Alberta Beef) Sector: Agriculture